julianthome/acosolver/README.md

  * vp: number vulnerable paths
  * nvp: number of non-vulnerable paths
- * t(s): the time taken in second to solve all attack conditions per application
+ * t(s): the time taken in seconds to solve all the attack conditions per application
- * &#x2716;: number of failing cases, *i.e.* how many attack conditions could not be solved due to crashes or the presence unsupported operations
+ * &#x2716;: number of failing cases, *i.e.* how many attack conditions could not be solved due to crashes or the presence of unsupported operations
  * &#x2714;: number of cases that could be solved by the constraint solver
- * &Delta;: number of cases, out of the failing cases of Z3-str2 or CVC4, that ACO-Solver helped solve
+ * &Delta;: number of cases, out of the failing cases of Z3-str2 or CVC4, that ACO-Solver helped to solve
  * TP: true positives (number of vulnerable cases correctly identified)
  * TN: true negatives (number of non-vulnerable cases correctly identified)
  * FP: false positives (number of non-vulnerable cases reported as vulnerable)
  * FN: false negatives (number of vulnerable cases not detected)
- * recall: the percentage of vulnerable cases detected among the total vulnerable cases computed with TP/(TP+FN)*100
+ * recall: the percentage of vulnerable cases detected from among the total vulnerable cases computed with TP/(TP+FN)*100

 <table class="table-condensed">
 <thead>